 TW: sexual violence, rape culture Continue reading

 In 2005, Fezekile Kuzwayo accused Jacob Zuma, then Deputy President of the ruling party, of rape.
 During Zuma’s rape trial in 2006, the One in Nine campaign organized a national day of solidarity with “Khwezi” (the pseudonym adopted to protect Kuzwayo’s identity).
-At Rhodes University in Grahamstown, a group of activists marched to the High Court in solidarity with the One in Nine campaign.
+At Rhodes University in Grahamstown, a group of activists marched to the High Court in solidarity with the One in Nine campaign (the group of feminists who first believed Kuzwayo and kept believing her).
 A year later, members of the organization hosted the first annual Silent Protest against sexual violence at Rhodes.
 When I took part in the protest for the first time in 2012, the protest had grown to be the biggest of its kind in the country, boasting over 1000 participants.

 In the years I attended, the Silent Protest was somber yet significant occasion.
 Like clockwork, the clouds would gather together above as we marched to the Main Admin building.
 During the day, most participants wore black tape across their mouths to symbolize the silencing effect of rape.
 In the evening, reverberations of Kuzwayo’s courage were felt in the Cathedral vigil, as one by one, those who wore “Rape Survivor” t-shirts entrusted the crowd with their stories.
 What moved me about the protest was that it provided a space to de-stigmatize the experience of rape: a platform for those who had experienced sexual violence to speak out openly.